gailzmicrosoft/SampleDataPrep/docs/zta/README.md

 ---

-## Detailed Guidance for Implementation
+## Guidance for Specific Resources

 Refer to below document for requirement for specific azure resources: